Table of Contents

 Important segments of the event will be pushed to the deepest recesses of the brain.
 These holes in the memory may lead to a distorted view of what actually happened.
 Often, people will blame themselves for doing things they never did, leading to guilt, shame, and anger at oneself.
 Victims will wallow in these deep pools of shame and remove themselves from their surroundings and the people that love them most.

 - Alterations in arousal and reactivity:

 This includes scary outbursts of anger not consistent with the individual’s personality previous to the traumatic experience.
-It becomes difficult to sleep, one becomes overly cautious and anxious doing normal activities and has severe trouble focusing and concentrating on simple tasks.
+One can have great difficulty sleeping, become overly cautious and anxious when doing normal activities, and/or have severe trouble concentrating on simple tasks.

 The Link Between PTSD and Addiction in Veterans